Timeless wisdom from the Martha and Mary Story| A Daily Devotional

-- Inviting Jesus into your life and truly living with Him are two distinct experiences.
+1. Inviting Jesus into your life and truly living with Him are not the same.

-This remarkable story of two sisters’ encounter with Jesus unveils profound lessons.
-While Jesus was traveling, Martha invited Him to stay with her and her sister, Mary.
+In Luke 10:38-4, we find Martha inviting Jesus to stay with her and her sister, Mary.
 Dedicated to hospitality, Martha immediately set about serving and tending to their guest.
 However, her frustration grew as she noticed her sister, Mary, was not assisting her at all.

 Mary had a different goal in mind.
 This second sister abandoned all work in exchange for spending time at the feet of Jesus.

-Inviting Jesus into your life and truly living with Him are two distinct experiences.
+Inviting Jesus into your life and truly living with him is not the same.

 How often do we fall into the same trap, exchanging meaningful moments for busyness?